protech-engineering/devcontainers/README.md

 In this repository are archived many variants of Dockerfiles used internally at Protech Engineering to provide ready-to-go and reproducible build environments.

-All Dockerfiles inherit from Microsoft devcontainer images, for better integration with VScode.
+All Dockerfiles inherit from Microsoft devcontainer images, for better integration with VSCode and devcontainer tools.

 Different image variants are identified by the suffix in each `Dockerfile`.